BMR11/MarvelApiDemo/README.md

-# GithubApiDemo
+# How to run

-To run this, you need to
+To run this, you need to Cancel changes
 - clone this repo
 - run command 'npm install'